WICG/pwa-url-handler/explainer.md

 #### File Location

-To make use of the web-app-origin-association file, we suggest that association files be placed in relation to the root path of the origin.
+To make use of the web-app-origin-association file, we suggest that association files be placed in a `.well-known` directory within the root path of the origin.
 In order to match an origin with a `*.` prefix, we suggest that the corresponding association file be placed relative to the root path of the domain.
 Eg. an origin `*.contoso.com` could have a `web-app-origin-association` file at `contoso.com/.well-known/web-app-origin-association`.

 Alternatively, we suggest browsers locate it using a `<link rel="web-app-origin-association" href="/web-app-origin-association">` element in the header section of the main document at the origin's root path.